SKIP TO THESE SECTIONS:

 Queries and Concerns

-If you have any questions about this Privacy Notice or are unhappy with how we have used your personal information then please contact us at:
+If you have any questions about this Privacy Notice, would like a copy of our Data Protection Policy or are unhappy with how we have used your personal information then please contact us at:

 90 Lincoln Road